nesevis/exhaust/docs/dissertation-comparison.md

 **Reflective shrinking** (§4.6.2): The dissertation's novel contribution.
 Implements a `choices` backward interpretation that extracts bracketed choice sequences from any value — even ones not produced by the generator.
 This enables shrinking externally provided values (e.g., a user-submitted bug report).
 Table 4.1 shows reflective shrinking matches Hypothesis's `genericShrink` quality across 5 SmartCheck benchmarks.

-**Reflective mutation** (§4.6.3): Applies the same principle to HypoFuzz-style fuzzing — mutate the choice sequence rather than the value, guaranteeing structural validity.

 ### Exhaust's BonsaiReducer (`Interpreters/Reduction/`)

-Exhaust implements a categorical reduction pipeline with 24 composable encoders across four phases, organised by the enc/dec separation from Sepulveda-Jimenez.
+Exhaust implements a categorical reduction pipeline with 23 composable encoders across four phases, organised by the enc/dec separation from Sepulveda-Jimenez.
 All encoders conform to `ComposableEncoder` — a role-agnostic protocol where the factory assigns each encoder to a role (upstream, downstream, standalone) based on CDG position.
-The `ReductionMaterializer` (the decoder) re-runs the generator against each candidate to produce a fresh `ChoiceTree` with current metadata.
-The categorical framework enables composability (Kleisli composition of encoder pairs through a generator lift) and principled phase ordering via `MorphismDescriptor` with dominance edges.
+The `Materializer` (the decoder) re-runs the generator against each candidate to produce a fresh `ChoiceTree` with current metadata.
+The categorical framework enables composability (Kleisli composition of encoder pairs through a generator lift) and principled phase ordering via `EncoderDominance` with dominance edges.

 #### The 4-phase pipeline